Majora8120/Shader-Compile-Script/README.txt

-A script that scans a folder and its subfolders for shaders and compiles them to spir-v with glslc.exe.
+A script that scans a folder and its subfolders for shaders and compiles them to spir-v with glslc.
+Supports Windows and Linux (only tested on Ubuntu).

 Usage:
 -d [directory path] Sets a custom search path.
--g [file path] Sets a custom glslc.exe path.
+-g [file path] Sets a custom glslc path.

 The search path defaults to "./".
-The glslc path defaults to "./glslc.exe" or "C:/VulkanSDK/[latest version installed]/Bin/glslc.exe".
+The glslc file path defaults to "./glslc(.exe)".
+The Windows build also looks in "C:/VulkanSDK/x.x.x.x/Bin/glslc.exe" if glslc.exe is not found in "./".
 Outputs .spv file in the same directory as the inputted shader file.

 Supported input file extensions: